 Trading Capital Account Types

-Trading capital account types differ between brokerages and proprietary trading organizations, each designed to cater to distinct trader profiles, risk tolerances, and capital requirements.
+Trading capital account types differ between brokerages and proprietary trading organisations, each designed to cater to distinct trader profiles, risk tolerances, and capital requirements.
 Everything from profit-sharing plans to leverage restrictions is determined by these account types.

 Standard Account Classifications